alibeniaminali/Frontend-mentor-notifications/README.md

 ### What I learned

 1. Practiced DOM manipulation, styling with CSS and JavaScript
-2. Practiced working with json files and conditional rendering
+2. Practiced working with json like file structure

 ### Continued development